meenakshi-kushwaha/mmaqshiny/README.md

 4. User can add the slope and intercept if a linear correction equation is available for the PM2.5 reference grade corrected.

-5. User can also input the Dilution factor is diluter is used for monitoring.
+5. User can also input a Dilution factor if diluter is used for data collection.
+Default value is 1 (no dilutor).

-6. Click the join button to give a single joined file.
+6. Click the join button to generate a single joined file.

-7. Download button to download the joined file as a single csv.
+7. Click the download button to download the joined csv file.

-8. Summary tab allows user to check the summary statistics of each pollutant, which helps to check for the for distribution.
+8. Summary tab allows user to check the summary statistics of each pollutant.

 ![\label{fig:example}](008.png)

-9. The Plot tab helps in plotting the raw pollutant data, which helps to check for the instrument working time.
+9. The Plot tab displays time series plots for instant checks on instrument operation on field.

 ![\label{fig:example}](005.png)

-10. The Map tab helps to spatially visualise the any pollutant at a finer resolution.
+10. The Map tab displays interactive maps for spatial visualization of select pollutant.

 ![\label{fig:example}](002.png)

-11. Alarms and Settins tab check for any staus errors and notes in each pollutant to keep a track of health of the instrument.
+11. Alarms and Settings tab display any staus errors and settings during data collection.

 ![\label{fig:example}](003.png)